There are certain customer service skills that every employee must master if they are forward-facing with customers.

 4. Knowledge of the Product

 The best forward-facing employees in your company will work on having a deep knowledge of how your product works.
+Without knowing your product from front to back, you won’t know how to help customers when they run into problems.

 Without knowing your product from front-to-back, you won't know how to help customers when they run into problems.

-5. Ability to Use "Positive Language"
+5. Ability to use positive language

 Sounds like fluffy nonsense, but your ability to make minor changes in your conversational patterns can truly go a long way in creating happy customers.